 Explore the Best Free Scratch Alternatives

-While Scratch's visual programming language is an excellent introduction to coding for many children, it might not be the perfect fit for everyone.
+While Scratch's visual programming language is an excellent introduction to coding for many children, it might not be the best fit for everyone.
 Some kids might crave more advanced coding challenges or prefer a different learning style.
-Explore alternatives to Scratch to discover the ideal coding platform for your child!
+Or some have mastered Scratch and want to see what else is out there!
+Find out more below about the alternatives to Scratch and discover the ideal coding platform for your child!

 1. ScratchJr